clasimoes/nd00333-capstone/starter_file/README.md

 So, this algorithm has been chosen because it would allow us to experiment quickly in the Azure ML environment.

 Hyperdrive is used to sample different values for two algorithm hyperparameters:
-* "C": Inverse of regularization strength
+* `C`: Inverse of regularization strength
-* "max_iter": Maximum number of iterations taken for the solvers to converge
+* `max_iter`: Maximum number of iterations taken for the solvers to converge

-My choice here was to sample the values using Random Sampling, in which hyperparameter values are randomly selected from the defined search space.
-"C" is chosen randomly in uniformly distributed between **0.001** and **1.0**, while "max_iter" is sampled from one of the three values: **1000, 10000, and 100000**.
+My choice here was to sample the values using Random Sampling, in which hyperparameter values are randomly selected from the defined search space. `C` is chosen randomly in uniformly distributed between **0.001** and **1.0**, while `max_iter` is sampled from one of the three values: **1000, 10000, and 100000**.

 ### Results
 Surprisingly, the best Logistic Regression model in the HyperDrive run performed even better than the best one in the AutoML run.
 This model had an **accuracy** of **85,20%**.